Darth-arcux/Pesmos-Graphing-Calculator/README.md

 # THIS FILE IS IMPORTANT AND WILL BE UPDATED THROUGHOUT THE FULL DEVELOPMENT CYCLE OF PESMOS!!! #

-# NOTE: This is the Pre-Alpha (v1.1) release of Pesmos, a multi-dimensional function grapher, so some bugs may be present.
+# NOTE: This is the Latest (v1.1) release of Pesmos, a multi-dimensional function grapher, so some bugs may be present.
 Report them to the dev to make sure they are fixed. #

 # UTILISATION: #